Free hugs for anyone and everyone! Oh, wait...

 These strategies include a daily call from Aeries that will notify parents of any unverified absence(s), missing three school days, or not completing a cumulative 60% of their instructional days.
 If any of this were to occur, parents would receive a letter.

 If concerns persist, a second letter would be sent home, and the parents would be invited to participate in a Student Support Team, which consists of one member of administration, the parent, student, a counselor, and any other support provider(s), such as a teacher.
-The team would then assess and coordinate additional sources of support whether that be academic, social-emotional, or technological related issues.
+The team would then assess and coordinate additional support sources, whether that be academic, social-emotional, or technological related issues.

 And if none of the interventions work, the school may make a home visit like a welfare check to make sure a student is physically and mentally healthy and has all their basic needs met like food.

 There are multiple mandates related to attendance within SB-98.
-Some include daily attendance checks, daily engagement, and participation tracking, weekly monitoring, and within the district, tiered engagement plans with students who are identified as attendance or engagement concerns.
+Some include daily attendance checks, daily engagement and participation tracking, weekly monitoring, and within the district, tiered engagement plans with students who are identified as attendance or engagement concerns.

 This new attendance policy and criteria will only be in effect for distance learning, but that’s not to say some aspects that are working well will be incorporated into other attendance policies in the future, according to Bendix.